torshin5ergey/python-playground/python-generation-projects/README.md

 3. Examine the source code.

 ## Mini-projects
-- [guess-the-number](./guess-the-number): Generates a random number in the range from 1 to 100 and asks the user to guess this number.
+- [guess-the-number](./guess-the-number): Generates a random number and asks the user to guess this number.

 ## Author